ietf-wg-dult/threat-model/draft-delano-dult-threat-model.md

 - Account for scenarios in which the victim has low expertise, access to resources, and/or access to technological safeguards
 - Avoid privacy compromises for the tag owner when protecting against unwanted location tracking

+TODO Do we want to be more specific here?
+For example, discussing example scenarios or test cases to evaluate outside of those included in {{security-considerations}}?

 # IANA Considerations

 This document has no IANA actions.